 Choosing the right lawyer does not have to be difficult.
-But, you should not wait to contact an attorney, because your time to make a claim is on a deadline.
-When you find yourself or a loved one in the unfortunate situation of suffering from a TBI after an accident, contact a trusted TBI lawyer today.
+But you should not wait to contact an attorney because your time to make a claim is on a deadline.
+When you find yourself or a loved one in the unfortunate situation of suffering from a TBI after an accident, contact a trusted TBI lawyer.

 If you were injured, and even if you think your injuries are minor, you need prompt medical treatment.
 Prompt diagnosis and treatment may reduce the chance of permanent injury.
-Additionally, any medical records may be important at a later time if you find it necessary to take legal action.
+Additionally, any medical records may be essential later if you find it necessary to take legal action.